 How deep do bindweed roots go?
 It forms an extensive root system of creeping underground stems (rhizomes) that can go 5m or deeper into the soil The Bindweed stems creep along the surface of the soil, climbing fences, other plants and whatever else they encounter, forming dense, tangled mats

-How do you stop bindweed?
+How do you eradicate bindweed?

+Can you ever get rid of bindweed?
 As bindweed is a perennial weed, it can only be completely killed with the systemic weedkiller glyphosate This needs to be applied to the leaves, which is then taken down into the roots as bindweed grows Other types of weedkiller will kill only the top growth, and bindweed simply regrows from the roots

 Can you eat Convolvulus?